Back in August of 2010, I decided to become a triathlete.

 I needed a new “for me” purpose.
 One that was separate from work and family.
 Something that was me.
 And for some crazy reason, I thought triathlon could be me.

-Since October 2010, I have competed in my first Sprint Distance tri, several other sprint tris, several 5ks, 10ks, several half marathons, my first Olympic distance race in May 2011 at St. Anthony’s, and several other Olympic distances.
+Since October 2010, I have competed in my first Sprint Distance tri, several other sprint tris, several 5ks, 10ks, several half marathons, a first Olympic distance race in May 2011 at St. Anthony’s.
 A first half Ironman (70.3) finish was October 30, 2011.
-One year after the start of my journey.
-That’s all it took – to go from “can’t run a mile” to a half-Ironman.

-I finished Ironman Coeur d’Alene on June 23, 2013 in 16:44:19… and I heard the words, “Meredith Atwood, You are an Ironman.”
-The best/worst/craziest experience of my life… And honestly, don’t think I will ever be the same.
+I finished Ironman Coeur d’Alene on June 23, 2013 in 16:44:19… and I heard the words: “Meredith Atwood, You are an IRONMAN.”
+The best/worst/craziest experience of my life… and I was changed forever.

 The message?
 The point?